 Do I want call answering?

 The next thing you may want to consider is a call answering service.
-From around £25/mo you can pay someone to answer the call in your company name and then forward calls to your mobile or voicemail.
+From around £25 per month, a staff may answer calls in your company name and forward it to your mobile or voicemail.

-This is a particularly useful service if you need someone professional to ensure calls get answered if you're busy.
+This is a particularly useful service if you need to ensure calls that your calls get answered, even when you're unavailable.

 Onboarding Process: Is it Quick and Digital?

-Onboarding is where things can REALLY fall apart.
+The onboarding stage is typically where things fall apart.

-Our CEO would know - he used to manage the virtual office service for 150,000 customers in 3,000 locations.
+Our CEO would know, given his experience with managing the virtual office service for 150,000 customers across 3,000 locations.

-We understand how annoying this can be, so we made our verification process digital.
-It takes about 3 minutes to complete online.
+We recognise that this process is inconvenient, so we made our verification process digital.
+The registration takes just three minutes to complete online.